 - Staff reviews our "Welcome Home Kit" and reiterates Standards of Care.

 - Go home with your new FURever pets and enjoy!

-- Staff will periodically contact to see how the guinea pigs are doing and to answer any questions.
+- Staff periodically follows up on our guinea pigs and to answer questions.

 - Call, email or text us if you ever have any questions.

-- Come to the Rescue once a month for a free nail trimming and a free wellness exam.
+- Come to the Rescue monthly for a FREE nail trimming and weight check.

 - Check out our Facebook page, our website and our newsletter for information, specials and invitations.

 - Attend events, pageants and festivals, shopping spectaculars, holiday celebrations or for boarding.

 - Shop with a purpose.
 100% of the proceeds goes back to the piggys.